-The Bond Order contains covenants by the District intended to preserve the exclusion from gross income of interest on the Bonds.
-Failure by the District to comply with such covenants on a continuous basis prior to maturity of the Bonds could result in interest on the Bonds becoming taxable retroactively to the date of original issuance.
+The Bond Orders contain covenants by the District intended to preserve the exclusion from gross income of interest on the Bonds.
+Failure of the District to comply with such covenants on a continuous basis prior to maturity of the Bonds could result in interest on the Bonds becoming taxable retroactively to the date of original issuance.
 See "TAX MATTERS."